bertsky/workflow-configuration/README.md

 - `xmlstarlet`
 - `bc` and `sed`

 Additionally, you must of course install [ocrd](https://github.com/OCR-D/core) itself along with its dependencies in the current shell environment.
 Moreover, depending on the specific configurations you want to use (i.e. the processors it contains), additional modules must be installed.
-See:
-- [pilot setup guide](https://ocr-d.github.io/docs/setup-2019-10-27) for manual setup instructions
-- [ocrd_all](https://github.com/stweil/ocrd_all) for an automated solution
+See [OCR-D setup guide](https://ocr-d.github.io/docs/setup) for instructions.
+(Yes, `workflow-configuration` is already part of [ocrd_all](https://github.com/OCR-D/ocrd_all).)

 ### Installation